HOP Mission Statement

 There are two semesters per year at HOP (Fall and Spring).
 Each semester has 12 weeks worth of classes, and we meet once a week, on WEDNESDAYS.
 Classes are 55 minutes long.

 HOP is comprised of a very diverse set of homeschooling families who use a wide variety of educational methods and philosophies to educate their children.
 We welcome all homeschooling families, regardless of homeschooling method.
-We welcome all families, regardless of age, political affiliation, religion, race, skin color, national origin, physical ability, sexual orientation, gender identity, or gender expression.
+We welcome all families, regardless of age, political affiliation, religion, race, skin color, national origin, physical ability, neurodiversity, sexual orientation, gender identity, or gender expression.

 HOP is a secular co-op, which simply means that our co-op is not connected to any religion or faith-based system.
 (We do not offer classes that included religious instruction, shared prayer, or faith-based content.)
 We welcome people of all faith backgrounds and aim to foster a community that supports tolerance and understanding for people with differing beliefs.
 We value and appreciate diversity.
 Please see our Policy on Bullying and Harassment for more information.